Saint John The Baptist Group News

-We are at the 9.30 am Mass each Sunday, with two musicians and a dozen or so people singing, sitting together at the front with a wide-angle microphone.
+We sing at Mass on alternate Sundays, our group is made up of musicians and a dozen or so people singing, sitting together at the front with a wide-angle microphone.

 We aim to keep in tune!
 And practice for a short time after the Sunday Mass.